I wondered what it would be like to pick one each of all of my roses to compare their colour, size, texture and scent. I

 Tuscany Superb: Old rose.
 Less fragrant than ‘Charles de Mills’ today.

-We will to drink from mugs for the rest of the week, because I used all the glasses in the house.
+We will have to drink from mugs for the rest of the week, because I used all the glasses in the house.
 The children kept rearranging the roses, and it was interesting to see how they felt the colours should gradate.

 Colour, like scent, is subjective and intensely personal, which just adds to life’s rich tapestry.